jlsnow301/tgstation/tgui/packages/tgui/events/README.md

 ## Philosophy

-This event system is designed to stay as close to vanilla JavaScript as possible.
-The abstractions are intentionally kept simple.
-It uses a plain object to map event types to their respective handlers, making replacement easy.
+In the previous TGUI backend state, both DM messages and UI actions were handled through an event message system using actions, selectors, reducers, and middleware.
+This event systems is designed to handle only DM messages - separating UI actions into direct state access (eg setSomeState(true)) or helpers (eg updateSetting({ thing: true})).

+The idea behind this was to reduce the amount of abstractions needed and draw a clear line between what is a server message and what is a UI action.

-There are three layers to this:
+There are three layers to this system:

 1. The event bus, which maintains the list of handlers.
-2. The handlers, which delegate actions and update application state.
+2. The handlers, which delegate backend calls and update application state.
 3. The store, ie the application state.

 ## Usage